Barrow upon Soar rail crash

-The Barrow Upon Soar rail crash occurred on 1 February 2008, some 300 yards north west of Barrow-upon-Soar railway station, in the suburbs of Loughborough.
-A train collided with a bridge which had been accidentally demolished by a lorry.
+The Barrow upon Soar rail crash occurred on 1 February 2008, some 490 yd north of Barrow-upon-Soar railway station, in Barrow upon Soar, Leicestershire.
+A train collided with debris from a collapsed footbridge which had been hit by a lorry causing the train to derail and injure six passengers and the driver.

-The lead up
+Background

+In October 2007, the track asset manager (TAM) identified the need to remove wet beds and clean drains on the down slow line between 109 miles 230 and 300 yards.
+(Note: Measured from St Pancras International Station) These works were scheduled for 2 February 2008, with ballast being delivered between 06:00 and 08:00 UTC by road on 30 and 31 January and 1 February 2008.
+The first two deliveries on January 30 and 31 were completed successfully without incident.
+Prior to this accident, unit 158856 had already been involved in an accident; a fatal collision with two teenage girls at Elsenham railway station in 2005.

+Accident

+Events immediately preceding the accident

-At approximately 06:30 UTC a tipper lorry delivering quarry stone (ballast for track formation) had delivered its load adjacent to the tracks along a railway access road but had not lowered its rear tipping body.
-This came into contact with the wrought iron pedestrian bridge which crosses the railway, knocking it off its pillars and onto the tracks, by High Street in Barrow on Soar village centre.
+At approximately 06:30 UTC on 1 February 2008, a tipper lorry delivering quarry stone (ballast for track formation) had delivered its load adjacent to the tracks along a railway access road but had not lowered its rear tipping body.
+This came into contact with the wrought iron pedestrian bridge which crosses the railway, knocking it off its pillars and onto the tracks, by the High Street in Barrow upon Soar village centre.
 This blocked all four lines.
-The Network Rail employee who had been supervising the delivery made an emergency call to the signaller at Leicester power signal box and asked for all train movements to be stopped in the area.
-The lorry driver immediately notified the police who also told Network Rail.
+The Network Rail employee who had been supervising the delivery first went back to check on the lorry driver, then made an emergency call to the signaller at Leicester power signal box and asked for all train movements to be stopped in the area.

+Collision

+The service involved was the 06:13 Nottingham to Norwich (service 1L03) and was running a British Rail Class 158 Sprinter (unit 158856).
+The train was owned by Angel Trains and operated by East Midlands Trains.
+During the call, he saw the train approaching and shook his head-torch vigorously to alert the driver and the driver sounded his horn in response, taking it as an emergency signal and applying the emergency brake.
+1L03 had received the emergency call as did all of the other trains.
+However, it was too late; travelling at 65 mph, the train could not stop in time and collided with rubble from the footbridge at 06:32 UTC.
+The train derailed and took 186 yards (170 m) to stop, coming to rest partially under a road bridge.